Grokking Group Multiplication with Cosets: Model Architecture

 \section{Model Architecture}

-We study a fully connected feed-forward network that is trained to learn the multiplication of finite permutation groups.
-As shown in Figure \ref{fig:model_archiecture}, the model contains separate left and right embeddings, followed by a fully connected linear layer with \texttt{ReLU} activations, and an unembedding layer.
+As shown in Figure \ref{fig:model_archiecture}, the model we study contains separate left and right embeddings, followed by a fully connected linear layer with \texttt{ReLU} activations, and an unembedding layer.
+We use the same architecture as in \citep{chughtai_toy_2023} to enable consistent comparisons. \footnote{All code necessary for reproducing results and analysis is available at \url{https://www.github.com/dashstander/sn-grok}}

-\begin{itemize} \item One hot vectors $\mathbf{x}_{g}$ with length $|G|$. \item Two embedding matrices, $\mathbf{E}_{l},\; \mathbf{E}_{r}$ with dimensions $(d, \; |G|)$, where $d$ is embedding dimension. \item A linear layer $\mathbf{W}$ with dimension $(w, \; 2d)$, $w$ denoting the width of the linear layer.
+\begin{itemize} \item One hot vectors $\mathbf{x}_{g}$ with length $|G|$. \item Two embedding matrices, $\mathbf{E}_{l},\; \mathbf{E}_{r}$ with dimensions $(d, \; |G|)$, where $d$ is embedding dimension. $S_n$ is non-abelian, i.e. not commutative, and the separate embeddings are to give the model extra capacity. \item A linear layer $\mathbf{W}$ with dimension $(w, \; 2d)$, $w$ denoting the width of the linear layer.
 After the linear layer we apply the \texttt{ReLU} pointwise nonlinearity. \item An unembedding layer $\mathbf{U}$ with dimension $(|G|, \; w)$, which transforms the outputs of the \texttt{ReLU} and linear layer to into logit space for the group. \end{itemize}

 We also note that the first $d$ columns of the linear layer will only act on the left embeddings and the second $d$ columns will only act on the right embeddings, so we can analyze $\mathbf{W}$ as the concatenation of two $(w, \; d)$ matrices: $\mathbf{W} = [\mathbf{L} \; \mathbf{R}]$.